 Stan Huie is Vice-President of The Fredericksburg Cyclists and is active in road biking and touring.He is an instructor with the League of American Bicyclists and on the advisory board of the Spotsylvania Greenways Initiative.He is also a member of Adventure Cycling and the Rails to Trails Conservancy and is active in cycling advocacy and community outreach on behalf of cycling.

-Mark Blacknell is a northern Virginia attorney, and president of WABA (Washington Area Bicyclist Association).
+Mark Blacknell is a northern Virginia attorney, and board president of WABA (Washington Area Bicyclist Association).

 Greg Rollins is a past president of the Richmond chapter of MORE (Md-Atlantic Off-Road Enthusiasts).